dlim04/event-interval-trigger/README.md

 # event-interval-trigger
-A library to provide intervaal triggering without pausing a thread.
+A library to provide interval triggering without pausing a thread.